nautobot/nautobot-app-netbox-importer/docs/dev/generator.md

 Each `DiffSyncModel` class is dynamically generated as needed.
 The fields within a `DiffSyncModel` are defined using `nautobot_wrapper.fields`.
 These fields map directly to the attributes of the source data.

 For each source record, the importer attempts to read the corresponding Nautobot objects as well, based on the `identifiers` if they are defined in the source model, or on a generated record's primary key.
-The primary key is deterministically generated using UUID5, based on the source content type and primary key.
-If the source primary key is already a UUID, it is passed through without change.
+See [Primary Key Generation](#primary-key-generation) for more details.

 ### Updating Referenced Content Types